 - Entrepreneurship may not always be an ideal career outcome for women.
 For women, the need for flexible time due to work-family conflict can predict entry into self-employment, as self-employment often allows for more flexible work schedules.
 This highlights the fact that entrepreneurship maybe not always be an ideal outcome for women who may be forced into it because more stable employment is not available.
 Scholars have called this type of entrepreneurship “Plan B” entrepreneurship and have shown that these constraints often lead to self-employment or small, low-growth businesses .

 - The start of family life for women may constrain entrepreneurship.
-Women who chooses to exploit an entrepreneurial idea may also defer family decisions until after they have started their businesses.
+Women who choose to exploit an entrepreneurial idea may also defer family decisions until after they have started their businesses.
 New research shows that better access to reproductive health care (e.g., access to abortion clinics, emergency contraception, or to fertility programs such as egg freezing) increases women’s entrepreneurship as well as their ability to raise capital and prevent bankruptcy.
 This evidence suggests that if women do not have access to reproductive healthcare, this may limit their entry into high-growth entrepreneurship which is seen as highly demanding.

 - We may need new approaches to attracting women to entrepreneurship.
 Recent research shows that men are more likely to be attracted to jobs that demonstrate a potential for high returns to effort (a challenging environment).
 For women, a higher perceived share of men in a field (which is certainly the case of entrepreneurship) discourages women from entering, with only the most talented applying.
 This may mean, in the case of entrepreneurship, that too many men are entering at lower quality while not enough women are entering.